-These places will move you.
-They already have.
-You're reading this because you need to know more.
+These places move you.
+Intrigue you.
+So you want to know more.
 Not just by what a book or the latest Hollywood epic can tell you, but by witnessing them for yourself.
-France is full of significant spots, but Brittany and Normandy are heroic.
-And you may know the history, but biking along the coastline and standing next to the bunkers and gun posts at Omaha Beach and Pointe du Hoc make everything you've heard real.
+France is full of significant spots, but Brittany and Normandy are different.
+And you may know the history, but biking along the coastline and standing next to the bunkers and gun posts at Omaha Beach and Pointe du Hoc make everything you’ve heard real.
 Brittany and Normandy are that rare blend of history and natural beauty.
-They're full of stories and emotions.
+They’re full of stories and emotions.
 Feel free to take some back with you.

 Days 1-2 Explore World War II battle sites and memorials, including the shattered bunkers of the German stronghold, Pointe du Hoc Spin through the gently cultivated farmland past rugged cliffs and iconic beaches À votre santé!
-Cider replaces wine in your Kir Normand, an aperitif unique to the region Join a local historian for a private tour of Omaha Beach and the American Military Cemetery, where 9,386 white marble markers stand in perfect rows, telling a story of heroism and sacrifice.
+Cider replaces wine in your kir normand, an aperitif unique to the region Join a local historian for a private tour of Omaha Beach and the American Military Cemetery, where 9,387 white marble markers stand in perfect rows, telling a story of heroism and sacrifice.

-- A journey through two of France's most intriguing regions
+- An unforgettable journey through two of France's most intriguing regions

-- World War II battle sites and memorials
+- Visit stirring World War II battle sites and memorials

 - A private tour of the American Military Cemetery with a local historian